-Kansas career fields: Occupations that are organized around broad, common knowledge leading from education to employment, that identify each step, skill, educational requirement and aptitude needed to be successful within any specific career.
+Kansas career fields: Occupations that are organized around broad, common knowledge and skills.
+They are recognized as Media and Technology; Business; Agriculture; Design, Production, and Repair; Health; Public Services; and leading from education to employment, that identify each step, skill, educational requirement and aptitude needed to be successful within any specific career.
 Currently there are 35 pathways identified within the 16 clusters.